eternauta1337/ethernaut-cli/packages/ethernaut-util/README.md

 - token Tries to find the address of a token, given its name or symbol in the current network
 - unit Converts between different units of Ether
 - gas Fetch gas info on the current network
+- chain Finds a network name from a chain ID, or vice versa

 ## Environment extensions